zhang-mickey/network/README.md

 Packet switching contrasts with another principal networking paradigm, `circuit switching`, a method which pre-allocates dedicated network bandwidth specifically for each communication session, each having a constant bit rate and latency between nodes.

 ### traffic policing
+`what are the goals of traffic shaping and policing,and what is the fundamental difference between the two methods?`

 ### traffic shaping